nevil2006/nevil2006/README.md

 ---

 ### What I’m Looking For
 - ML / Computer Vision Internships
 - Applied AI & Research Roles
 - Solving real-world problems with measurable impact

-> *“Build AI systems that don’t just predict — but perform in the real world.”*
+Build AI systems that don’t just predict — but perform in the real world.